artemshar/voca/README.md

+# voca
-# Vocabulary tool - is the tool for memorizing words
+is the tool for improving English vocabulary